Deadly Nipah virus claims victims in India

 "We are now concentrating on precautions to prevent the spread of the disease since the treatment is limited to supportive care."

-Fruit bats are mainly considered to be the natural host of the virus.
+Fruit bats are considered to be the natural host of the virus.

-Health officials say they have found mangoes bitten by bats in a home, where three people have died of the suspected infection.
+Health officials said they had found mangoes bitten by bats in a home where three people died of the suspected infection.

 What is Nipah virus?

 - Nipah virus (NiV) infection is a newly emerging disease which can be transmitted to humans from animals.
-The natural host of the virus are fruit bats.
+The natural host of the virus are fruit bats

-- The infection was first identified in 1999 during an outbreak of encephalitis and respiratory illness among pig farmers and people with close contact with pigs in Malaysia and Singapore.
+- The infection was first identified in 1999 during an outbreak of encephalitis and respiratory illness among pig farmers and people with close contact with pigs in Malaysia and Singapore

-- Nearly 300 human cases with over 100 deaths were reported at the time.
-In order to stop the outbreak, more than a million pigs were euthanized, causing tremendous trade loss for Malaysia.
+- Nearly 300 human cases with over 100 deaths were reported in that outbreak.
+In order to stop it, more than a million pigs were euthanized, causing tremendous trade loss for Malaysia

-- Nipah virus infection can be prevented by avoiding exposure to sick pigs and bats in endemic areas and not drinking raw date palm sap.
+- Nipah virus infection can be prevented by avoiding exposure to sick pigs and bats in endemic areas and not drinking raw date palm sap

-- There is no vaccine for either humans or animals.
+- There is no vaccine for either humans or animals

 (Source: WHO, Centers for Disease Control and Prevention)